major0/fmios-kernel/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GNU General Public License v2.0 - see [LICENSE.txt](LICENSE.txt) for details.

 ## Support